instaloader/instaloader/docs/as-module.rst

 A reference of the many methods provided by the :mod:`instaloader` module is provided in the remainder of this document.

+For a list of real code examples using the Instaloader module for advanced tasks, see :ref:`codesnippets`.

 ``Instaloader`` (Main Class)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^